pokowaka/stable-diffusion/README.md

 After the calculation is done, they are moved back to the CPU.
 This allows us to run a bigger model while requiring less VRAM.

+Also I invented the sliced atttention technique, which allows to push the model's abilities even further.
+It works by automatically determining the slice size from your vram and image size and then allocating it one by one accordingly.

 <h1 align="center">Installation</h1>